-“So how does the Fisher Wallace Stimulator work?”
+How does the Fisher Wallace Stimulator work?

 As a bonus, it’s also said to lower cortisol levels.

+The FWS is cleared by the US FDA for at home treatment of depression, anxiety, and insomnia.
+What does that mean?
 The FDA has determined the FWS to be substantially equivalent to another legally marketed device.
 FWL had to send a premarket notification to the FDA to secure such clearance.

 A prescription is required to purchase a FWS.